Best AI Smart Litter Boxes for Health Monitoring 2026

 What Could Be Better

-- No weight tracking — a significant health data gap compared to sensor-based units like the Petivity
+- No weight tracking — a health data gap versus sensor-based units like the Petivity

 - Lighting-dependent accuracy — consistent bathroom lighting near the litter box is required for reliable stool analysis